 Can switching save you money?
 It can if you pound the digital pavement.

-While there are plenty of sites that promise to do the comparative shopping for you, they may not list all suppliers available.
+Plenty of sites promise to do the comparative shopping for you, but they may not list all suppliers available.
+They may only list suppliers they represent.
 State-run sites have the complete list.
-Other sites may only list suppliers they represent.
+Find that list, then use these tips to comparision shop and decide:

 Know These 2 Key Facts Before You Decide To Shop